Katalyst99/Algo-in-C/README.md

 ## 39.Recursive Backtracking Algorithm:
 * The algorithm has practical applications in numerous real-world scenarios and industries that involve combinatorial optimization or search problems.
 For example, In data analysis this algo can be used to generate all possible combinations of a fixed size, which can then be analyzed and conpared to identify important patterns or relationships.

+## 40.Amicable Pairs:
+* This algorithm is important in several real-world applications.
+In cryptography, amicable pairs can be used to generate keys for encryption and decryption algos such as RSA.